PelionIoT/connected-lights-cloud/docs/index.md

 You'll learn all the steps required to build the hardware, the cloud integration and the application.
 At the end of the tutorial, you'll have a firm understanding of building complete connected IoT solutions using Device Management.
 You'll also have a cool light.

+This tutorial was written using Device Management Client 2.0.0.

 ### Requirements

 You need the following hardware: